shawnsmithdev/zermelo/README.md

 Zermelo is a sorting library featuring implementations of [radix sort](https://en.wikipedia.org/wiki/Radix_sort "Radix Sort").
 I am especially influenced here by [these](http://codercorner.com/RadixSortRevisited.htm "Radix Sort Revisited") [two](http://stereopsis.com/radix.html "Radix Tricks") articles that describe various optimizations and how to work around the typical limitations of radix sort.

-You will generally only want to use zermelo if you won't mind the extra memory used for buffers and your application frequently sorts slices of supported types with at least 256 elements (128 for 32-bit types).
+You will generally only want to use zermelo if you won't mind the extra memory used for buffers and your application frequently sorts slices of supported types with at least 256 elements (128 for 32-bit types, somewhat more for floats on ARM).
 The larger the slices you are sorting, the more benefit you will gain by using zermelo instead of the standard library's in-place comparison sort.

 Etymology
 ---------